Ottawa vacation rentals

 The most pleasant time to stay in a vacation rental in Ottawa is between March and May, when the city bursts into color and the days are mostly mild.
 The Canadian Tulip Festival in May sees millions of flowers blooming all over the city.
 June through August is the hottest period in Ottawa.
 And in late June, one of Ottawa’s largest music festivals attracts local and international jazz musicians for 10 days of concerts on outdoor stages around town.

 Temperatures drop in autumn, and rain is likely, but the changing colors in the leafy city parks are spectacular.
 In winter, Ottawa is cold and snowy, with temperatures often dropping well below zero.
 Still, you can bring warm layers and enjoy the popular Winterlude in February, one of the biggest winter festivals in the world, with live music, ice skating shows, an artisan market, and an international ice carving contest.

-What are the top things to do in Ottawa?
+Top things to do in Ottawa

 Explore the city’s biggest market, which is full of life day and night.
 It features Canada’s oldest farmers’ market with stalls selling fresh produce, cheeses, and bread.
 You’ll find arts and crafts stalls, boutiques, galleries, and restaurants here too.
 You can also taste a favorite local treat, a deep-fried pastry covered in sweet toppings like sugar and cinnamon.
 Live music and street performers often appear at the market.

 The imposing Parliament Hill rises above the city, topped by the Gothic Revival buildings of Canada’s government.
 You can take a guided visit inside, but there’s much to enjoy outside as well.
 Every morning in summer, you can see the changing of the guards ceremony, and then in the evening, return to see the striking Sound and Light multimedia show projected on the buildings.

 National Gallery of Canada